BMEII-AI/RadImageNet/README.md

 The RadImageNet database is an open-access and standardized database, and includes 1.35million annotated CT, MRI, and ultrasound images of musculoskeletal, neurologic, oncologic, gastrointestinal, endocrine, and pulmonary pathology.
 The RadImageNet database contains medical images of three modalities, 11 anatomies, and 165 pathologic labels.

+The RadImageNet pretrained models and the RadImageNet dataset will be available by request at https://www.radimagenet.com/.

 ![alt text](https://github.com/BMEII-AI/RadImageNet/blob/main/util/database.png)

 __Representative images and data structure of the RadImageNet database.__ __a.__ Overview of RadImageNet modalities and anatomies.
 RadImageNet was constructed with CT, MRI, and ultrasound images, including CT of the chest, CT of the abdomen and pelvis, MRI of the ankle and foot, MRI of the knee, MRI of the hip, MRI of the shoulder, MRI of the brain, MRI of the spine, MRI of the abdomen and pelvis, ultrasound of the abdomen and pelvis, and ultrasound of the thyroid.
 These images represent the diversity and fundamental structure of the RadImageNet database. **b,c,d The components of the RadImageNet database sub-divided by modalities, anatomies, and classes.** __b.__ summary of anatomies, number of classes, and number of associated images within each anatomy for CT studies.__c.__ summary of anatomies, number of classes, and number of associated images within each anatomy for ultrasound studies.__d.__ summary of anatomies, number of classes, and number of associated images within each anatomy for MRI studies.